 Please take time to examine the information available in other sections of this website before starting to fill out an application for financial aid from The Scholarship Foundation of St. Louis.
 In addition to answering many common questions about the process, the information also alerts students to opportunities for receiving free assistance in dealing with the many steps of applying for postsecondary admission and financial aid.

 To simplify the process for students and their families, The Scholarship Foundation has joined with other organizations in the St. Louis region to offer a common financial aid application.
-Instead of having to complete a different application for every different financial aid program, a student can apply for multiple local and regional interest-free loan programs and grants all on one site.
+Instead of having to complete a different application for every different program, a student can apply for multiple local and regional interest-free loan programs and grants all on one site.
 Over 100 different scholarship, grant and interest-free loan programs use Scholarship Central to collect applications and award aid.

-Please follow the detailed instructions at StLouisGraduates.org to complete and submit the common application for local financial aid programs.
-Once the common application is completed, a list of possible opportunities will be presented that match the student’s qualifications.
+Please follow the detailed instructions at MyScholarshipCentral.org to complete and submit the general application.
+Once the general application is completed, a list of possible opportunities will be presented that match the student’s qualifications.
 For each opportunity, including The Scholarship Foundation's interest-free loan, the student will need to complete additional questions and/or submit documentation separately.
 Click on the opportunity name to apply.